NEAR-labs/ui.fund3r/__tests__/MANUAL_TESTING.md

 - [ ] Submission to the blockchain should create a proposal to the DAO
 - [ ] If submission to the blockchain and to the backend we should see the details

+### Conditional form rendering

+- [ ] If member part of a team add field about the team and team members
+- [ ] If total amount requested above 100 000 ask for a video
+- [ ] If member already got a grant ask about

 ## Status testing URLs

 First complete the full form process then go to these URLs